 - For the chocolate drizzle

-- ½ cup chocolate chips, I used Ghirardelli
+- ½ cup chocolate chips (I use Ghirardelli)

 - To make the crust

-- Place the Nutter Butter cookies into a large ziplock bag and crush into fine crumbs with a rolling pin.
+- Place the Nutter Butter cookies into a large ziplock bag and crush into fine crumbs with a rolling pin (or crush the cookies in your food processor).
 Pour into a bowl and mix with the melted butter until fully combined.
-You could also crush the cookies in a food processor or blender, but I got a new rolling pin for Christmas and I wanted to test it out.

-- Press the crumb and butter mixture into the bottom of a greased 9 x 13 pan.
+- Press the crumb and butter mixture into the bottom of the prepared baking dish.
 Set aside.

 - To make the cheesecake